darrenburns/o4t/README.md

 To use environment variables, simply take the name of the CLI option, prefix it with `O4T_`, upper-case it, and convert `-` to `_`.

-For example, you could invoke o4t via the command line like so: `O4T_CURRENT_WORD=bold o4t`.
+For example, you could invoke o4t via the command line like so `O4T_CURRENT_WORD=bold o4t`.
+This is equivalent to `o4t --current-word bold`.

 ## Themes